QuEST-Kit/QuEST/examples/README.md

 printf("Probability of qubit 2 being in state 1: %f\n", prob);
 ```

-Let's measure the first qubit, randomly collapsing into outcome `0` or `1`
+We can also perform [non-unitary gates](https://quest-kit.github.io/QuEST/group__normgate.html) upon the state.
+Let's destructively measure the first qubit, randomly collapsing into outcome `0` or `1`
 ```C
 int outcome = measure(qubits, 0);
 printf("Qubit 0 was measured in state %d\n", outcome);